Hey there, mamas. If you’ve tuned in on this one, I’m guessing you’re probably feeling some pelvic pain during pregnancy right about now.

 Miscarriage is when the embryo or fetus dies naturally before it’s able to live independently, and it’s heartbreaking to think about.

-A miscarriage is typically assumed to be the result of chromosomal abnormalities (malformed genes, per clinical research).
+According to the NIH, “Before 12 weeks, gestation most pregnancy loss is due to chromosomal abnormalities.”
 Miscarriage typically occurs in the first trimester of pregnancy, and many women don’t even realize they’re pregnant when it happens.

 While it doesn’t do away with the sting, many women bounce back and can have a normal pregnancy and childbirth after experiencing this.

 Ectopic pregnancy is when conception literally happens in the wrong space.
 When you have your period, the egg separates from your ovaries and moves down the fallopian tube to exit the body.

 If it’s during this process that conception happens, the embryo literally cannot develop.
 This also happens in early pregnancy, and the pregnancy cannot move forward normally.
 It is extremely rare.

 4. Preterm labor